bookofproofs/bookofproofs.github.io/_sources/history/18th-century/mechain.md

 * Although Delambre sent him all the data that he was collecting, Méchain refused to let anyone see his data.
 * The agony that Méchain suffered was because he had extremely high standards and he believed that the Borda repeating circle could attain essentially any desired accuracy.
 * In January 1798 the Académie des Sciences set up an international conference to take place in September of that year to give an international standing to the new value of the metre which the Delambre-Méchain survey had still to finalise.
-* Yet by May Méchain still was making no progress and Delambre and Borda arranged for Méchain's wife to travel from Paris to join her husband and ensure that he finish his task.
-* When Méchain met his wife in Rodez in July it was the first time they had seen each other for six years.
 * She returned to Paris unable to convince Méchain to complete his task.
 * Delambre went to help Méchain who by this time had suffered a nervous breakdown.
 * It may have been the promise that he would be made director of the Paris observatory which tempted Méchain back to Paris.